vdtdg/CryptoMarketDataCollector/README.md

 # BittrexDataCollector
-This small program will collect sort, and organize financial data from a list of Crypto currencies.
+This application will collect sort, and organize financial data from a list of Crypto currencies.

+This application requires Python 3+

 #Instructions: